History of Mauritius in Timeline

 Since 2005, public buses in Mauritius have been free of charge for students, people with disabilities, and senior citizens.

-At the 2008 Summer Olympics in Beijing, Bruno Julie won a bronze medal, marking Mauritius's first Olympic medal.
+At the 2008 Summer Olympics in Beijing, boxer Bruno Julie won the bronze medal, marking Mauritius's first Olympic medal.

 2008: Nobel Prize for Literature

-In 2008, Jean-Marie Le Clézio, of Mauritian heritage, won the Nobel Prize for Literature.
+In 2008, Jean-Marie Le Clézio, a writer of Mauritian heritage with dual French-Mauritian citizenship, won the Nobel Prize for Literature.

-In 2008, the Privy Council confirmed Raphaël Fishing Company as holder of a Permanent Grant of thirteen islands mentioned in the 1901 Deed.
+In 2008, the Privy Council (United Kingdom) judgment (Article 71) confirmed Raphaël Fishing Company as the holder of a Permanent Grant of thirteen islands.

-In April 2010, the UK declared the Chagos Marine Protected Area around the Chagos Archipelago.
+In April 2010, the UK purported to declare the Chagos Marine Protected Area (MPA) around the Chagos Archipelago.

-In December 2010, Mauritius initiated proceedings against the United Kingdom under the United Nations Convention on the Law of the Sea (UNCLOS) to challenge the legality of the Chagos Marine Protected Area.
+On 20 December 2010, Mauritius initiated proceedings against the United Kingdom under the United Nations Convention on the Law of the Sea (UNCLOS) to challenge the legality of the Chagos Marine Protected Area (MPA).

 2010: Co-management treaty reached by France and Mauritius

-In 2010, France and Mauritius reached a co-management treaty regarding Tromelin Island, but it has not been ratified.
+In 2010, a co-management treaty regarding Tromelin Island was reached by France and Mauritius, but it has not been ratified.

 2011: Mauritius ranks second in air quality index by WHO